webcbt/webcbt.github.io/donate.md

 Note : We are not a legally registered non-profit organization.
 This is just a hobbyist project done in spare time for fun and leaning.
 Your donation is not tax-deductible.
 </p>

-If you wish to help fund this project feel free to send your donations to the authors below
+If you wish to help fund this project feel free to send your donations to the authors by clicking on the donate button below

 <center>
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">